emad-elsaid/memoize/README.md

 * `Cache` is a simple in-memory forever cacher
 * `WithFallback`, `WithReadOnly`, and `WithWriteOnly`...etc wraps a cacher or more to provide or supress functionality

-> [!IMPORTANT]
-> This package is still being tested, use it with caution

 ## Brenchmarks

 Each struct is tested with two benchmarks: